When you pop on over to your LinkedIn Feed, you probably see this enticing lil’ button right at the top:

 When you write an article directly on LinkedIn, though, LinkedIn shares that article for you – specifically, with your connections and anyone who follows you.

-(The downside is they won’t share it with ALL of those people.
+(The downside is they won’t share your published articles with ALL of those people.
 More on that in a second.)

 You can also add hashtags to your post before you publish it, which will make it easier for LinkedIn users searching for articles on specific topics to find yours: